peteatkinson/football-crime/README.md

 - `build` - build the project for production
 - `lint` - lint source files

-## Docker Images
+## Docker

-I have created two Docker images for both projects.
-If you so wish to, you can build these images in Docker.
+I have created two Dockerfiles for both projects.
+If you so wish to, you can build these files in Docker.

 They are both located in the /root directory of each project.